 Appreciating the moon's beauty while enjoying delicious mooncakes during the Mid-Autumn Festival is another Chinese tradition.
 Even before the day arrives, a joyous atmosphere builds up everywhere.
 Shops selling traditional mooncakes are packed with customers, as demand for them runs high.
 On the festival night, family members gather and enjoy reunions.

 Feast of the Immaculate Conception

 Macao is the only place in Asia where the Feast of the Immaculate Conception is a public holiday.

-Since 8 December 1854, Catholics in Macao have held celebrations on this day, seeking forgiveness of all their sins, and for their hearts to be cleansed.
+Since 8 December 1854, Catholics in Macao have held celebrations on this day.

 Christmas